MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 details = {
   installSource: "Sync",
   attributionId: "adCampaign",
+  sync: true,
-  ...
+  ... // Additional attribution information
 }
 ```

-While the `installSource` changes to correctly reflect the app's new install source, the `attributionId` stays the same.
-This
+While the `installSource` changes to correctly reflect the app's new install source, the `attributionId` and *any other attribution
+information* that existed on Device A is passed on.
+Addtionally, a boolean property called `sync` is added to the dictionary which
+indicates that the app in question is a synced application brought over from a previous device.
+This ensures that we are able to
-ensures that we are able to accurately track which users were impacted by which acquisition campaigns even across devices where
+accurately track which users were historically impacted by which acquisition campaigns, even across devices.
-synced applications are installed.

 ## Considered Alternatives